Martin County, North Carolina

 Martin County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 22,031.
 Its county seat is Williamston.

 History

-The county was formed in 1774 from the southeastern part of Halifax County and the western part of Tyrrell County.
-It was named for Josiah Martin, the last royal governor of North Carolina (1771–75).
-Whereas Dobbs County and Tryon County, named for Martin's predecessors Arthur Dobbs and William Tryon, were abolished after American independence, Martin County was neither abolished nor renamed, a fact which has been attributed to the popularity of Alexander Martin, twice governor of the state (1782–84, 1789–92).
+Martin County was formed in 1774 from the southeastern part of Halifax County and the western part of Tyrrell County.
+It was named for Josiah Martin, the governor of North Carolina from 1771 to 1776.
+Whereas Dobbs County and Tryon County, North Carolina, named for his predecessors, were abolished after American independence, Martin County was neither abolished nor renamed.

 The Martin County Courthouse was listed on the National Register of Historic Places in 1979.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 456.70 sqmi, of which 456.41 sqmi is land and 0.29 sqmi (0.06%) is water.